Pomidorowa: Polish Tomato Soup

 Parsley

-Chopped parsley leaves are ideal garnish for this soup.
+Chopped parsley leaves are the ideal garnish for this soup.
 As you can see – I’ve got basil leaves here, and they’re okay too, but perhaps too Mediterranean for my taste.

 Zupa Pomidorowa: Polish Tomato Soup with Egg Noodles